Martin-Alexander/activerecord-temporal/README.md

 # Active Record Temporal

-An Active Record plugin for temporal data modeling in PostgreSQL.
-Record historical data and query it at any point in time using the full power of Active Record.
+This gem is an Active Record plugin for temporal data modeling in PostgreSQL.

+It provides both system versioning and application versioning.
+They can be used alone, in parallel, or in conjunction (e.g., for bitemporal data).
+Both systems use the same interface for time-travel queries.

 ## Why Temporal Data?